sr99622/libonvif/README.md

 ### Progress / Seek Indicator

-The File Panel has a progress bar that will show the state of the playback.
+Both File Panels have a progress bar that will show the state of the playback.
 The total duration of the file is shown on the right hand side of the progress bar, and the left hand side will show the current file position which is indicated by the progress bar handle.
 If the mouse hovers over the bar, the position within the file will be shown above.
 The seek function will set the file position to the mouse location if the mouse is clicked on the progress bar.
 Sliding operation is not supported.

 ### Pop Up Menu